Monsoon Watch 5-Arrival Dates.

 As always explained, the MW parameters are to represent the progress of the developments in the Monsoon build up.
 On "as-is-where-is-today" basis, Vagaries calculates and forecasts the arrival date of the Monsoon.
 Again, these parameters are not referred in this MW for the quantum of rainfall.

-Onward Monsoon progress Northwards towards the NE States will have to be monitored.
+Onward Monsoon progress Northwards towards the NE States will have to be monitored, but the approximate dates are shown in the map.

 The latest winds in the Bay continues to show strong winds rushing Northwards along the East coast of India, and re-curving into a Westerly flow of winds at the South Myanmar coast.

-A lone pre-Monsoon low (B-1) had appeared in the region (end April) this year.
-SST in the Bay is now very conducive to host a low soon, in the South Andaman Seas.(See SST Map).
+A lone pre-Monsoon low (B-1) had appeared in the region (early May) this year.

 Indicator : +ve